SteelCompendium/data-md-dse/Bestiary/Monsters/Voiceless Talkers/Statblocks/Voiceless Talker Evolutionist.md

 reason: 4
 intuition: 1
 presence: 2
-traits:
-  - name: End Effect
-    effects:
-      - effect: At the end of each of their turns, the evolutionist can take 10 damage to end one effect on them that can be ended by a saving throw.
-This damage can't be reduced in any way.
-  - name: Witness Evolutionary Superiority
-    effects:
-      - effect: The evolutionist has any trait of the Director's choice from any ally minion in the encounter.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Psionic Intrusion
+    name: Psionic Intrusion
     icon: ⚔️
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Psionic
       - Ranged
       - Strike
-    type: Main action
+    usage: Main action
     distance: Melee 1 or ranged 5
     target: Two creatures or objects
     effects:
       - roll: Power Roll + 4
-        t1: 11 psychic damage; R < 2 slowed (save ends)
+        tier1: 11 psychic damage; R < 2 slowed (save ends)
-        t2: 16 psychic damage; R < 3 slowed (save ends)
+        tier2: 16 psychic damage; R < 3 slowed (save ends)
-        t3: 19 psychic damage; R < 4 slowed (save ends)
+        tier3: 19 psychic damage; R < 4 slowed (save ends)
+  - type: feature
+    feature_type: ability
-  - name: Carpe Quadratum
+    name: Carpe Quadratum
     icon: 🏹
     keywords:
       - Psionic
       - Ranged
-    type: Maneuver
+    usage: Maneuver
     distance: Ranged 5
     target: One creature
     effects:
+      - name: Effect
-      - effect: The evolutionist teleports to swap places with the target.
+        effect: The evolutionist teleports to swap places with the target.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Adaptability
+    name: Adaptability
     icon: ❗️
     keywords:
       - Psionic
-    type: Triggered action
+    usage: Triggered action
     distance: Self
     target: Self
     trigger: The evolutionist takes damage that has a damage type.
     effects:
+      - name: Effect
-      - effect: Until the start of their next turn, the evolutionist has damage immunity 5 to the triggering damage type.
+        effect: Until the start of their next turn, the evolutionist has damage immunity 5 to the triggering damage type.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: End Effect
+    icon: ⭐️
+    effects:
+      - effect: At the end of each of their turns, the evolutionist can take 10 damage to end one effect on them that can be ended by a saving throw.
+This damage can't be reduced in any way.
+  - type: feature
+    feature_type: trait
+    name: Witness Evolutionary Superiority
+    icon: ⭐️
+    effects:
+      - effect: The evolutionist has any trait of the Director's choice from any ally minion in the encounter.
+  - type: feature
+    feature_type: ability
-  - name: Show Me Who You Are
+    name: Show Me Who You Are
     icon: ☠️
-    cost: Villain Action 1
+    ability_type: Villain Action 1
     keywords:
       - Area
       - Psionic
-    type: "-"
+    usage: "-"
     distance: 5 burst
     target: Each enemy in the area
     effects:
       - name: Effect
         effect: Each target makes an Intuition test.
-        t1: The target uses a signature ability against the nearest enemy within distance.
+        tier1: The target uses a signature ability against the nearest enemy within distance.
-        t2: The target makes a free strike against the nearest enemy within distance.
+        tier2: The target makes a free strike against the nearest enemy within distance.
-        t3: Frightened (save ends)
+        tier3: Frightened (save ends)
+  - type: feature
+    feature_type: ability
-  - name: Release the Thralls
+    name: Release the Thralls
     icon: ☠️
-    cost: Villain Action 2
+    ability_type: Villain Action 2
     keywords:
       - Psionic
       - Ranged
-    type: "-"
+    usage: "-"
     distance: Ranged 5
     target: Special
     effects:
+      - name: Effect
-      - effect: The evolutionist teleports eight minions of level 4 or lower into unoccupied spaces within distance.
+        effect: The evolutionist teleports eight minions of level 4 or lower into unoccupied spaces within distance.
 All eight minions can be of any monster type but must share the same name.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Brainstorm
+    name: Brainstorm
     icon: ☠️
-    cost: Villain Action 3
+    ability_type: Villain Action 3
     keywords:
       - Area
       - Psionic
-    type: "-"
+    usage: "-"
     distance: 3 burst
     target: Each enemy in the area
     effects:
       - roll: Power Roll + 4
-        t1: 7 lightning damage
+        tier1: 7 lightning damage
-        t2: 12 lightning damage
+        tier2: 12 lightning damage
-        t3: 15 lightning damage
+        tier3: 15 lightning damage
+      - name: Effect
-      - effect: Until the end of the encounter, the evolutionist is surrounded by a psionic electrical storm that is a 5 aura.
+        effect: Until the end of the encounter, the evolutionist is surrounded by a psionic electrical storm that is a 5 aura.
 The area is difficult terrain for enemies, and any enemy who enters the area for the first time in a round or starts their turn there takes 8 lightning damage.
-        name: Effect
 ~~~